Advocates for Safe Homes

 The CASA, Children’s Intervention Services (CIS) was started in 1994 in Prince William serving the 31st Judicial District.
 In 2012 the 20th Judicial District was added, which includes Fauquier, Loudoun and Rappahannock to the service area.
-CASA CIS has worked with more than 3,000 abused, neglected and abandoned children.
-CASA CIS is the largest CASA program in the Commonwealth of Virginia.
+CASA CIS is one of the largest CASA program in the Commonwealth of Virginia.

-The first class of Advocates was trained in 1994 and the first child was appointed a CASA in January of 1995.
+CASA CIS’ first class of Advocates was trained in 1994 and the first child was appointed a CASA in January of 1995.
 CASA CIS is a 501c(3), not-for-profit organization which is funded solely by grants, corporate gifts, community donations and fundraisers.
-CASA CIS is serving almost 400 abused, neglected and abandoned children this year.
-Since its inception, CASA has served over 4,000 children.
+CASA CIS serves over 300 abused, neglected and abandoned children each year.
+Since its inception, CASA CIS has served over 4,000 children.

 According to a 2007 audit by the U.S. Department of Justice, Office of the Inspector General, children who have a CASA advocate: